 Following a short series of Read Write Inc. lessons, children are then given accurately matched, fully decodable Read Write Inc. 'Book Bag Books' that allow the children to apply their phonic knowledge and practice reading at home with their parents.
 This means that the books contain only the sounds in which the children have already been taught so far and leaves nothing for the children to 'guess' when reading (which can often lead to errors).
 It is therefore important for the children to experience success when reading these books and they must be celebrated for reading these fluently at home.
 Allow them to show off their reading ability to you at home and share the joy of reading together!

 We follow the ‘Reciprocal Reading’ strategy to whole class reading.
-We use four reading skills, these are:
+We use five reading skills, these are:

 Whole school library